NSHG-PM 2023 workshop

 NOS-M logo

-We are delighted to extend an invitation for you to join us in the historic city of Tallinn this summer for an enriching academic event.
-This gathering is brought to life through the concerted efforts of the Nordic Society of Human Genetics and Precision Medicine (NSHG-PM) and the University of Tartu.
+This gathering was brought to life through the concerted efforts of the Nordic Society of Human Genetics and Precision Medicine (NSHG-PM) and the University of Tartu.

-This event holds a special focus on the young researchers and clinicians who are shaping the future of our scientific landscape.
-To this end, we have introduced workshops to this year’s NSHG-PM annual meeting, addressing pivotal topics for the future of personalized medicine, including machine learning, Mendelian randomization, and PRS.
-Furthermore, we have organized a poster session, providing a platform for at least 25 young researchers to present their latest findings.
-The most promising of these will have the opportunity to deliver short talks to the auditorium.
+Our program was meticulously designed to foster an environment ripe with stimulating discussions aimed at propelling Nordic precision medicine forward.
+Furthermore, the event held a special focus on the young researchers and clinicians who are shaping the future of our scientific landscape.
+To this end, we introduced workshops to this year’s NSHG-PM annual meeting, addressing pivotal topics for the future of personalized medicine, including machine learning, Mendelian randomization, and PRS.
+We also organized a poster session, providing a platform for 27 young researchers to present their latest findings as well as giving 6 presenters the opportunity to deliver short talks to the auditorium.

-We envision this workshop as a steppingstone towards establishing a framework that will fuel future public health, clinical care, and innovation in the Nordic region.
-Join us in Tallinn for this enriching experience and seize the unique opportunity to network with fellow human geneticists, big data scientists, biobankers, epidemiologists, hospital clinicians, biomedical industry researchers, and executives.
+We envisioned this workshop as a steppingstone towards establishing a framework that will fuel future public health, clinical care, and innovation in the Nordic region and it is our hope that we can continue to create network opportunities with fellow human geneticists, big data scientists, biobankers, epidemiologists, hospital clinicians, biomedical industry researchers, and executives.

 Meet the Local Organizing Committee members